 The current layout of the Landfill includes a total of 5 disposal cells and has a permitted waste capacity of approximately 4,688,200 cubic yards (cy).
-Waste Cells 1 through 3 have been constructed and comprise the active disposal area of the Landfill having received CCR materials after October 19, 2015.
-Waste Cell 4 construction was completed in January 2016.
+Waste Cells 1 through 4 have been constructed and comprise the active disposal area of the Landfill having received CCR materials after October 19, 2015.

 Construction of the disposal cells has followed the numerical sequence of the cell numbers with all design, construction, operation and maintenance in compliance with the requirements of APCEC Regulation 22.
 Cells 1 through 3 are existing landfill CCR units and will be operated in accordance with requirements of the CCR Rule.
-Waste Cell 4 was constructed in accordance with Regulation No. 22 Class 3N landfill standards (i.e., 2-ft thick compacted clay liner with a hydraulic conductivity of no more than 1×10^{-7} cm/sec and a leachate collection system).
-Construction on the cell began prior to October 19, 2015 and will be operated as an existing CCR landfill.
+Waste Cell 4 was constructed (January 2016) in accordance with Regulation No. 22 Class 3N landfill standards (i.e., 2-ft thick compacted clay liner with a hydraulic conductivity of no more than 1×10^{-7} cm/sec and a leachate collection system).
+Construction on the cell began prior to October 19, 2015 and is also operated as an existing CCR landfill.

-No final cover system has been installed on Waste Cells 1 through 3.
+No final cover system has been installed on Waste Cells 1 through 4.
 As shown on FIGURE 2, older portions of the landfill facility that received CCR material prior to the issuance of the 2000 permit have been closed and covered in accordance with the original facility permit (1982).
 These areas did not receive CCR after October 2015.